 Please use the online obituaries on this website as your style guide.
-Give the deceased's full name and dates in your headline.
+Give the deceased's full name (without titles, pre- or postnominals) and dates in your headline.
 As far as possible, do not use initials anywhere in your piece.
 All persons mentioned should be named with their most familiarly used first name.
 The only exception should be characters only known to most readers by their initials (e.g. Professor O.T.
 Jones).

-The obituary must contain the subject’s full name and dates.
+The obituary should contain the subject’s full name and full dates.
+Here, ideally at first mention, you may also include titles, and pre- and post-nominals.
 Pre-university life and education is not considered essential information, nor are details of parentage, birthplace, siblings etc. Please mention scholarships/honours/prizes.

 Please give as much information as possible on the subject’s career, contribution to the science, and work for the Society.
-Please include names of partner or partners, marriages where appropriate and any children, with dates of birth.
+Please include names of partner or partners, marriages where appropriate and any children.
 Please state the cause of death, if known, unless this runs counter to the expressed wishes of the bereaved.

 A Society obituary is not the place for critical comment upon the deceased.
 De mortuis nil nisi bonum will be our guiding principle.